Coronavirus: Some Irish embassies cancel St Patrick’s Day receptions

 A number of Irish embassies have cancelled their planned St Patrick’s Day receptions due to the coronavirus outbreak.

-Cancellation notices were sent out to invited guests by the Embassy of Ireland to France, Switzerland, and by the Permanent Mission of Ireland to the United Nations in Geneva on Friday afternoon.
+Cancellation notices were sent out to invited guests by Ireland’s embassies in France and Switzerland and by the Permanent Mission of Ireland to the United Nations in Geneva on Friday.

 “In light of the evolving Covid-19 situation, and having consulted the relevant authorities, we have decided to cancel our St Patrick’s Day reception,” the Irish Ambassador in Switzerland Eamon Hickey wrote to guests.